 Among the buildings at the temple is a sala (open pavilion for prayer), partially reconstructed from the crematorium of the late Princess Mother of Thailand.
 One of the most impressive things about it is that it displays beautiful ancient craftsmanship featuring ornate stencils and lacquered sculptures.
 Known as ‘phra men’, it represents Mount Meru, the ancient home of the gods.

-Beautiful and colourful flags containing religious and contemplative messages hang from the branches of the trees that surround the temple.
+Beautiful and colorful flags containing religious and contemplative messages hang from the branches of the trees that surround the temple.
 This is just one of the mysteries of this temple that reveal themselves layer by layer as you pass between the outer and inner wall to see the temple itself.
-A large pond (once much more beautiful) and a parking area are inside the high outer wall of the temple.
-Don’t mind the old pond and head inside to check out the beautiful tropical garden behind the temple.
-Monks live here too and are separated from the main temple by a wall.
+A large pond and a parking area are inside the high outer wall of the temple.
+Once inside, there are beautiful tropical gardens just behind the temple.
+Monks live here and their living quarters are separated from the main temple by a wall.

 There is very little English signage inside the temple compound so be sure to take your guide to help explain it all to you.

-This temple is right in the middle of buzzing shopping district of Bangkok.
-Surrounded by greenery, it makes a nice retreat from the hustle of the busy city all around.
+This temple is right in the middle of a buzzing shopping district of Bangkok.
+Surrounded by greenery, it makes a nice retreat from the hurried pace of the busy city all around.
 Considered one of the most authentic temple visits you can make in Bangkok, you can sit in quiet contemplation, talk to monks, and enjoy the authentic surroundings.

 As this wat is situated in Central Bangkok, you can also check out these other temples, shopping experiences, galleries and attractions nearby:

 - Wat Saket (Golden Mount)